antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 * In the Alternative box, unfold additional details,  click on the view all link below MLH, here a nice heatmap is plotted of the methylation ratios's what do you see.

 * A lot of samples are unfortunately not all the samples are annotated for Microsatelite instability, filter for those samples only and click submit.
-The MLH1 reporters for this gene (only 4), seem all methylated however, most likely these are not well designed and can maybe not distinguishe for the proper MLH1 reporters.
+The MLH1 reporters for this gene (only 4), seem all methylated however, most likely these are not well designed and can maybe not distinguish for the proper MLH1 reporters.
 However look at the other reporters on the same location, we also see a gene name we encountered before.
 Do you see an association with MSI/MSS.

 A:
 ![](_static/images/MolGenCRC/methylation_mlh1loc.png "Figure 2: heatmap")
 May be a little , maybe you expected CMS1 classification but also CMS4 has been associated with MSI.

-[comment]: <> (deze set wil ik mogelijk nog aanpassen met wat meer MSS / MSI)